• Home

 • Cook the pasta in generously salted water and just long enough for the pasta to be al dente.

-• If you’re having problems with the texture of the sauce, try adding stirring in a tablespoon of heavy cream or whole milk to help.
+• If you're having problems with the texture of the lemon ricotta sauce, try adding stirring in a tablespoon of heavy cream or whole milk to help.

-• When making the sauce, be sure to stir continuously to get a smooth and creamy consistency.
+• When making the sauce, stir continuously to get a smooth and creamy consistency.
+You can blend the ricotta until smooth to make it extra creamy.

 Keyword lemon ricotta pasta, one pot pasta with ricotta and lemon, pasta